 A study by ISO, a Verisk Analytics Company, helped to break down these costs even more.
 According to the study, the average claim for property damage after a car accident was $3,231 in 2013.
 The average claim for bodily injury after a car accident was $15,443 in 2013.

 What does this all mean?
 If you are injured in a car accident you should expect to incur some serious costs during your recovery.

-The attorneys at Citywide Law Group have over 17 years of experience dealing with these insurance companies.
+We have over 17 years of experience dealing with these insurance companies.
 These years of experience have helped us to understand how these insurance companies operate.
 We use this experience and knowledge to stay one step ahead and fight the insurance companies at every turn.
 Calling an experienced Los Angeles car crash attorney for help can ensure that an insurance company does not deny or underpay your claim.